This page provides an overview of the Requester Pays feature for Cloud Storage. To learn how to set up and use this feature, see Using Requester Pays.

 Data retrieval if the data is stored as Nearline Storage or Coldline Storage.

-Normally, the bucket owner is billed for these access charges; however, if the requester provides a billing project with their request, that project is billed instead.
+Normally, the project owner of the resource is billed for these access charges; however, if the requester provides a billing project with their request, the requester's project is billed instead.
 With Requester Pays enabled on your bucket, you can require requesters to include a billing project in their requests, thus billing the requester's project.
 Enabling Requester Pays is useful, for example, if you have a lot of data you want to make available to users, but you don't want to be charged for their access to that data.

 Charges not covered